Himalayan Yoga Academy

 Kapalbhati also stimulates the chakras of the face and the third eye.
 Chakras are activated y practicing kapalbhati in proper way.

-Be seated in any meditative comfortable position with your eyes closed.
-Relax the whole body and take a few clearing deep breath to adjust yourself.
-Place your one hand on your solar plexus over the upper abdomen.
-Deeply inhale through the nostrils and expand the belly into your hand.
-Exhale forcefully through the nose and squeeze the abdomen in.
-Just let the lungs to fill up naturally and quickly in the exhale, then exhale sharply again.
-Repeat these quick inhales and forceful exhales at a steady pace 20 times.
-Remember that your focus should be on exhalation.
-After a few days of practice, the inhalation and exhalation will be smooth and automataic.
+Sit comfortably in a meditative position with your eyes closed.
+Relax your entire body and take a few deep breaths to settle in.
+Place one hand on your solar plexus, just above your abdomen.
+Inhale deeply through your nostrils, letting your belly expand into your hand.
+Exhale forcefully through your nose, squeezing your abdomen in.
+Let your lungs fill up naturally with each inhale, then exhale sharply again.
+Repeat this pattern of quick inhales and forceful exhales at a steady pace for 20 cycles.
+Focus primarily on your exhalation.
+With practice over a few days, the inhalation and exhalation will become smooth and automatic.

 Nadi sodhana is a type of alternate nostril practice.
 It is a breathing technique that helps to clear the energy channels and thus calming the mind.
 In yoga, the nadis are subtle energy pathways throughout the body so if you breath through different nostrils, you cleanse and balance the right and left hemispheres of the brain.
 It is also known as Anulom Vilom Pranayama.